Choosing the EE Subject

 - Choose a subject you are willing to dedicate many hours to, and

 - Understand what an EE in that subject is like.
-For example, Science EEs are comparable to long Science IAs and involve a lot of lab work, whereas English EEs are comparable to long Written Task 2s and involve a lot of reading and analysis.
+For example, science EEs look like longer science IAs and involve a lot of lab work, whereas English EEs are similar to long Written Task 2s and involve a lot of reading and analysis.

 I knew I wanted to write a Visual Arts EE because I loved learning about art history.
 I’d previously enjoyed analysing artworks for an academic competition, so I wanted to take that interest further through my IB work.

 For a Visual Arts EE, you can write about virtually any topic using any approach.
-This intimidated me as I had NO clue what to write about.
-So, I looked at what sorts of questions have been addressed in past essays.
+This intimidated me because I had NO clue what to write about.
+So, I looked at what sort of questions have been addressed in past essays.
 I’ve compiled a few popular approaches here for you:

-I started by researching various movements in art history, followed by art from different countries and cultures, then specific aspects of artwork (e.g. lighting, lines, etc), and finally, artists that I liked.
+I began by researching various movements in art history, followed by looking into art from different countries and cultures.
+Then I dove into specific aspects of artwork such as lighting and lines.
+Finally, I researched artists I liked.
 This last step was the most important to me because it was what I found most interesting.

 I circled my favourite topics and looked for connections between them.
-For example, I liked Edward Hopper’s artwork, which relies heavily on lighting and also relates to my fascination with American history and art.
-Following this, a question I came up with was: “How does the use of lighting in Edward Hopper’s work evoke emotion in his audience?”.
+For example, I liked Edward Hopper’s artwork, which relies heavily on lighting and coincides with my fascination for American history and art.
+One of the questions I came up with was: “How does the use of lighting in Edward Hopper’s work evoke emotion in his audience?”
 Through making further connections, I shortlisted three other subjects I was eager to study—colour in Munch and Hopper’s paintings, sensuality and controversy of the Vienna Secession, and emotions in post-Chinese Cultural Revolution art.